-Value 5% Objectives due Friday January 12th at noon (12pm) Final Eval due April 12
+Value 5% Objectives due Friday January 12th by 12pm noon Final Eval due April 12 by 12pm noon

 Close Reading Quizzes

 Quizzes will be held the first five minutes of every Wednesday through an online platform.
 These quizzes focus on details within texts (even vocabulary) and NOT necessarily significant character names, major events, etc. Quizzes allow me to assess the ability of students to read and absorb materials and thus guide the discussion accordingly.
 Quizzes are also used to assess attendance and so students are advised not to be late.
 There are no make-up quizzes.
 The lowest grade will be dropped.